 We designed the test to take as little class time as possible.
 It usually takes 10-15 minutes to test an entire class for the first time and speeds up after the first day.

-No, teachers do not touch the swabs.
-Typically, teachers only open the clean, empty collection tubes and then later close and wipe them with an alcohol wipe we provide after the students drop their swabs into the tube.
+No, teachers do not touch the swabs used by students.
+Students self swab.
+Our service also offers support staff to help run school testing programs.
+If a school doesn’t use our support staff, the school’s testing team (which can be school administrators, nurses, teachers, or support staff) only need to open the clean, empty collection tubes and then later close and wipe them with an alcohol wipe we provide after the students drop their swabs into the tube.

 Some schools conduct testing outdoors or at a central location, like a gym.
 Others conduct testing in classrooms.
 In that case, teachers observe from a safe distance while students self-swab.